Galwan River: 2020 standoff

 To create a roadway through the narrow valley, the Chinese bulldozers dug out earth from the cliff sides, and used it to dredge the river bed.
 The river was constrained to flow in a narrow channel so that the rest of the river bed could be used for traffic and encampments.

 Eventually, the standoff led to a violent clash on 15 June near PP-14 in Galwan Valley.
 Twenty Indian Army soldiers and an unknown number of Chinese soldiers were killed.

 The causes of the clash remain unclear, but there had been reports, starting 10 June, of a "limited pull-back" agreed by the two sides by 1 to 2 kilometres from the confrontation site.

 According to a detailed report published by India Today the Chinese had reneged on the agreement and reinstated a post at PP-14, which led to a series of brawls on 15 June, lasting till midnight and causing deaths on both sides.

 A US Congressional review alleged that the Chinese government had planned the clash including its potential for fatalities.

 Following the clash, both the sides resumed their construction activity.
 India completed the contested bridge on the Galwan River by 19 June.

 China extended its road till India's PP-14 by 26 June, in addition to erecting a full-blown post at the location.
 The Indians made no attempt to dismantle it a second time.

 The final deescalation happened in stages starting 6 July.

 With China's occupation of PP-14, the effective LAC in the Galwan Valley has shifted by about one kilometre in China's favour.

+Tourism

+Galwan battlefield is part of the Bharat Ranbhoomi Darshan initiative of the Indian Military which will boost border tourism, patriotism, local infrastructure and economy while reversing civilian outward migration from these remote locations, it entails 77 battleground war memorials in border area including the Longewala War Memorial, Sadhewala War Memorial, Siachen base camp, Kargil, Pangong Tso, Rezang La, Doklam, Bum La, Cho La, Kibithu, etc.